 Analysis and Test Results

 Depending on the application for which you intend to use your stand, stability may or may not be a key purchasing factor for you.
-If you're going to be typing on your laptop while it's on the stand, clearly you want a stable model.
+If you're going to be typing on your laptop while it's on the stand, you'll definitely want a stable model.
 If not, this characteristic will be far less important.

 The most stable model that we have tested is the iVoler Adjustable Aluminum.
-This model does not flex thanks to its aluminum construction.
+Thanks to its aluminum construction, this model doesn't flex.
 The design of the iVoler has the weight of the laptop essentially sitting on the desk, so there's no room for wiggling.
-Another very stable model is the AmazonBasics Ventilated Adjustable.
-With a design similar to the iVoler, this model also eliminates any wiggle room between the front of the laptop and the desk.
-However, the thin metal supports are the slightest bit flexible so we did experience a tiny bit of shaking while typing on the AmazonBasics.

-If you want a stand that lifts your entire laptop off the desktop rather than just the back, we found that the RainDesign mStand was relatively stable for typing considering its design.
-Only slightly more wobbly than the mStand during our assessment was the Roost Laptop Stand, but this is to be expected considering that it's plastic.
-Finally, the Nulaxy C5 does ok when the stand is adjusted to a low height, but the higher the stand is set, the less stable it becomes.
+If you want a stand that lifts your entire laptop off the desktop rather than just the back, we found that the RainDesign mStand was relatively stable for typing, considering its design.
+Only slightly more wobbly than the mStand during our assessment was the Roost Laptop Stand, but this is to be expected considering its plastic construction.
+Finally, the Nulaxy C5 does okay when the stand is adjusted to a low height, but the higher the stand is set, the less stable it becomes.

 One model with a particularly high degree of adjustability is the Nulaxy C5 Laptop Stand.
-The C5 can be used flat or the stand can be tilted towards you.
-The C5 also has an arm that articulates so that you can lift your entire laptop off of the desk rather than just the back and that arm extends an additional 14 inches.
+The C5 can be used flat, or the stand can be tilted towards you.
+It also has an arm that articulates so that you can lift your entire laptop off of the desk rather than just the back, and that arm extends an additional 14 inches.

-If you're looking for a model that is both portable and adjustable check out the iVoler Adjustable Aluminum.
-This model has 6 height settings, but what really separates the iVoler from the others is its adjustable width — this stand can be used for a full-sized laptop but it can also be squeezed small enough to be a stand for a smartphone.
+If you need a portable and adjustable stand, check out the iVoler Adjustable Aluminum.
+This model has 6 height settings, but what really separates the iVoler from the others is its adjustable width — this stand can be used for a full-sized laptop, but it can also be squeezed small enough to be a stand for a smartphone.